klahrich/chiefhustler/content/posts/update-october-2021.md

 categories: ["portfolio"]
 ---

-## Results

 This month was a good one.
 My best year-to-date, actually.

 I don't show my returns anymore.
+At least not month to month.
 The reason has to do with this tweet from Daniel Vassallo:

 {{<tweet 1452341598352674817>}}